pvini07BR/squarebox/README.md

 - Press LB/RB on Xbox, L1/L2 on PlayStation or L/R on Nintendo to scroll through items on the hotbar.
 - Press Up or Down on the D-Pad to zoom in or out.

+Inventory:
+- Press A on Xbox, Cross on PlayStation or B on Nintendo to pick up an item.

 - Function keys behaviors are not implemented for the controller.

+**Warning²: Currently, there is no way of changing keybinds or remap the controller buttons.
+They are hardcoded.**

 # Known bugs